Capturing the subtle moments between two people. Those little glances, the quiet times and a quick dance on the beach for no reason whatsoever.

 Time can often feel like it's speeding up and there's never quite enough of it!
 To create a short video with such a slow and peaceful pace felt wholly right for us.
 Isn't that what holidays are all about?

 It's almost got a sense of naughtiness about it.
-As though slipping off the radar for a few days "away from it all" and slowing down the pace is totally against the rules.
+As though slipping off the radar for a few days and slowing down the pace is totally against the rules.
 This adds to that sense of romanticism too.
 It refines the focus beautifully on just one another.

 We really hope you enjoy watching it and thinking up your own little love story, not only for valentines but any time.